Where is Hofstra University located?

 In order to qualify for a merit-based scholarship, you must meet certain academic criteria.
 These scholarships are primarily based on your academic profile and standardized test scores.
 You will find out if you earned a merit scholarship when you receive your acceptance letter.
 Please see our Scholarships page for more information on merit-based scholarships.

-What is the cost of tuition, fees, room and board, etc.?
+What is the cost of tuition, fees, housing, and food, etc.?

 Please see Hofstra’s Bursar page for the latest information on Hofstra’s tuition, fees, and housing.